guillp/requests_oauth2client/README.md

 )
 ```

-This method is more secure than the 2 previous, because only ephemeral credentials are transmitted, which limits the
+This method is more secure than the 2 previous, because only ephemeral credentials are transmitted over the wire, which
-possibility for interception and replay of the Client Secret.
-But that Client Secret still needs to be shared between
+limits the possibility for interception and replay of the Client Secret.
+But that Client Secret still needs to be shared
-the AS and Client owner(s).
+between the AS and Client owner(s).

 ### Private Key JWT

-With **private_key_jwt**, client uses a JWT assertion that is just like the one for _client_secret_jwt_, but it is
+With **private_key_jwt**, client uses a JWT assertion looking just like the one for _client_secret_jwt_, but it is
 signed with an _asymmetric_ key.
 To use it, you need a private signing key, in a `dict` that matches the JWK format, or
 as an instance of `jwskate.Jwk`.
 The matching public key must be registered for your client on AS side.
 Once you have
 that, using this auth method is simple with the